 WHEN TO DISPUTE A WILL

-A will may also be challenged if the will-maker did not have the requisite mental capacity.
-Elements of undue influence and lack of mental capacity are often found together in cases where a will-maker, suffering from dementia, makes a new will at the request of the person who receives a benefit from the revisions.
-While such circumstances do not automatically invalidate a will, it may be worth investigating the circumstances further to better understand why the new Will was created.
+Claims of invalidity by way of undue influence or lack of mental capacity are not mutually exclusive; these elements are often found together in cases where a will-maker, suffering from dementia, makes a new Will at the request of the person who receives a benefit from the revisions.
+While such circumstances do not automatically invalidate a Will, it may be worth investigating the circumstances further to better understand why the new Will was created.

-In British Columbia, a will maker may have legal and moral obligations to provide for his or her spouse or children.
-Where a will maker does not address these obligations, the will is vulnerable to a legal challenge by a spouse or child.
+In British Columbia, a will-maker may have legal and moral obligations to provide for his or her spouse or children.
+Where a will-maker does not address these obligations, the Will is vulnerable to a legal challenge by a spouse or child.
 Under the law, people do not need to be married to be spouses, they only have to have lived in a marriage-like relationship for a period of at least two years.
 There is not a clear test for what a marriage-like relationship is, and it is rare that any one factor is determinative.

-Just because a spouse or child has not been left anything in a will does not mean that they will be able to convince a court to vary a will.
-Often a will maker will leave his or her spouse significant assets outside of the estate and a court will consider these transfers when determining whether the will should be varied.
+Just because a spouse or child has not been left anything in a Will does not mean that they will be able to convince a court to vary a Will.
+Often a will-maker will leave his or her spouse significant assets outside of the estate and a court will consider these transfers when determining whether the will should be varied.
 For example, land and financial assets are often transferred automatically using joint ownership.
 In many cases, most of a will maker’s assets transfer outside of the estate, and the estate is very modest by comparison.

-If a person has received nothing from a spouses’ estate, including through joint ownership or survivorship rights, it is very likely that a court will vary the will.
+If a person has received nothing from a spouse's estate, including through joint ownership or survivorship rights, it is very likely that a court will vary the Will.
 Independent adult children have a more tenuous claim to the estate but the courts have stated that they should be given a share when the size of the estate permits.